 If you’re looking for solitude and beauty, Arches National Park in Utah should be on your winter vacation bucket list.

 The top reason to head to Utah and this park in the winter is the low crowds, but also the relatively mild temperatures.
 Expect a range between 44 and 52ºF, which really isn’t too bad.
-If you’re dressed for the weather, it can be quite enjoyable.
+If you’re dressed for the cold weather, it can be quite enjoyable.

 Arches National Park is known for its hiking.
-Because of this, we recommend bringing a pair of YakTrax, or similar type of grip to put on your hiking boots.
+Because of this, we recommend bringing a pair of YakTrax, or a similar type of grip to put on your hiking boots.
 Park rangers aren’t clearing off snow or ice and some trails can get pretty technical.
 You’ll want that extra grip.

 We recommend doing the Devil’s Garden hike, which takes you to seven arches and a sandstone tower.
 When you reach Landscape Arch, the trail does become more challenging, so be smart about tackling it, especially if there’s fresh snow on the trail.